mmbman/Katagiri/1982-12-15-Blue-Cliff-Record-Case-37.md

 > The white clouds form a canopy;

 Clouds cover the whole sky, and then those clouds are not clouds, those clouds become a *canopy*.
-That means wherever you may go, the truth is omnipresent, just like a canopy, just clouds.
+That means wherever you may go, the truth is omnipresent, just like a canopy [is just clouds].
 [Truth] doesn’t occupy a certain time and place.
 According to conditions, clouds appear and disappear – but it’s there.
 Clouds are empty, but still clouds are clouds, under [certain] conditions.
-So clouds are not something you hate or love; they are something more than that, a so-called canopy.
+So clouds are not [the clouds] you hate or love; they are something more than that, a so-called canopy.

 When the clouds become a canopy, it’s really good for us.
 Through the canopy, we can learn something.
 So we have to know clouds, what the clouds are.
-The clouds are not the clouds you hate or love.

 > The flowing spring makes a lute—